This wasn’t the way it was supposed to be for Rick Ankiel.

-Rick: No just the third inning.
+Rick: No, just the third inning.
 I just remember thinking, what the hell is going on?
-I was so young I had no idea, I remember even saying to the media that this was a mechanical issue and it will never happen again.
-And then I threw a bullpen in between that game and playing the Mets and I was lights out.
+I was so young I had no idea.
+I remember even saying to the media that this was a mechanical issue and it will never happen again.
+Then I threw a bullpen in between that game and playing the Mets and I was lights out.
 Pin point control and I felt like you know what, whatever it was it’s gone, I’ll be fine.

 Obviously coming out with the Mets the same thing happened again and that’s when I realized something’s wrong here.

 MMO: From reading the book it seemed after the playoffs you needed to reteach yourself to pitch and play the game you loved.
 It must’ve been extremely difficult to have to remind yourself that you knew how to pitch, especially considering you dominated every level of competition you had previously played at.